 I’ve had jobs all throughout college and university, some are related to my job now and some not.
 At university I was sports officer for my student’s union and that was great as it taught me how to organise my time, resolve problems and materialise my ideas.
 All helpful in the work place and during your studies!
 I’ve worked on trying to figure out what and how many microbes live in the human mouth, whether or not these can be changed and if they affect your health.
 This information is now being used as a foundation for future work to see if microbes can effect your chance of getting oral or lung cancer.

 Durham University and University College.

-I just love looking at the relationship between people and microbes because they affect so many aspects of our lives like our health, economics and politics.
+Favourite thing to do in my job I just love looking at the relationship between people and microbes because they affect so many aspects of our lives like our health, economics and politics.

 Certain chemicals (called chelators) can bind to metals.
 Certain metals, are needed by bacteria to grow because they use them to produce energy or help them cope with unpleasant environments.
 If you manage to bind the metals already or if you manage to stop the bacteria picking up those metals the bacteria can’t survive very well.
 Sometimes they die off or they try to find a different metal to use, overall though they can’t grow or divide so that’s when other antibiotics can come in to finish them off.

 I am specifically looking at a chemical called EDTA, it is found in many (if not all household products) and helps antibiotics or preservatives kill bacteria.
 It is not known how they do it so I have to try and find out!